Get kids interested in the seasons with these interactive children’s books and activities for preschoolers.

 - Help you preschoolers learn about all four seasons with this toilet paper activity from Dabbling Momma.

-- Begin with a winter tree just like Tap the Magic Tree with this snowy paper bag tree from Crayon Box Chronicles.
+- Begin with a winter tree just like Tap the Magic Tree with this winter tree art from Fantastic Fun and Learning.

 - Learn even more about winter with one (or more) of these 40 winter activities.